 ActiveState is–and really always has been–all about open source, developers, and the enterprise.
 We love Komodo and the dynamic languages products.
 And, even given all of the focus around Stackato, we’ve continued to see incredibly strong support in the community for both our dev tools and languages: the community loves ActiveState products.
 We appreciate your support throughout these years and hope you’ll stay tuned for the exciting changes to come!

-Title image courtesy of Ryan McGuire on Pixabay.
+Title photo courtesy of Diego Jimenez on Unsplash.